MCAP Video ingest in Python

 Before ingesting the video, ensure you’re connected to Nominal.

-First, run the following in your terminal and follow on-screen prompts to insert the base_url and API key:
+Run the following in a terminal and follow on-screen prompts to set up a connection profile:

 >